salvois/LargeXlsx/README.md

 #### Combining them all to create a style

 To create a new style using the specified combination of font, fill, border and number format, call the `CreateStyle` method of the `XlsxStylesheet` object.
-The resulting `XlsxStyle` can be used with `Write` to style a cell being written.
+The resulting `XlsxStyle` can be used with `Write` to style a cell being written, or with `SetDefaultStyle` to change the default style of the `XlsxWriter`.

     XlsxStyle CreateStyle(XlsxFont font,
                           XlsxFill fill,
                           XlsxBorder border,
                           XlsxNumberFormat numberFormat)

 The built-in `XlsxStyle.Default` object provides a deafult style combining `XlsxFont.Default`, `XlsxFill.None`, `XlsxBorder.None` and `XlsxNumberFormat.General`.

-This is the style used whenever `Write` is called without an explicit style parameter.
+#### The default style

+Whenever you write a cell using `Write` without specifying an explicit estyle, the default style of the `XlsxWriter` is used.
+You can set the default style while fluently write the Excel file with the `SetDefaultStyle` method:

+    XlsxWriter SetDefaultStyle(XlsxStyle style)

+The default style of new `XlsxWriter` is set to `XlsxStyle.Default`, but you can change it at any time, including setting it back to `XlsxStyle.Default`.

 ## Special thanks

-Kudos to [Roberto Montinaro](https://github.com/montinaro) and [Matteo Pierangeli](https://github.com/matpierangeli) for their patience and their very valuable suggestions! <3
+Kudos to [Roberto Montinaro](https://github.com/montinaro), [Matteo Pierangeli](https://github.com/matpierangeli) and [Giovanni Improta](https://github.com/improtag) for their patience and their very valuable suggestions! <3

 ## License